 Kahne renewed his charge for the championship in 2009, when he qualified fifth for the Chase.
 He earned two top-five finishes and four top-10s during the 10-race playoff and concluded the season 10th in the final standings.

-The following spring, Kahne made a promising move for his future when he signed with Hendrick Motorsports to drive the No. 5 Sprint Cup Chevrolets in 2012.
-At the time, Kahne said he thought it would give him a great chance to win races and compete for championships, and once he strapped into Hendrick Motorsports’ original Cup entry, he was doing just that.
+The following spring, Kahne made a promising move for his future when he signed with Hendrick Motorsports to drive the No. 5 Chevrolets in 2012.
+At the time, Kahne said he thought it would give him a great chance to win races and compete for championships.
+Once he strapped into Hendrick Motorsports’ original Cup entry, he was doing just that.

 Kahne notched a career-best fourth-place result in the championship standings in 2012 – his first season with Hendrick Motorsports – on the strength of two wins, four pole positions, 12 top-five finishes and 19 top-10s.
-Kahne recorded his career-best average starting and finishing positions and notably led the Cup field with an 8.8 average starting spot.
+Kahne recorded his career-best average starting and finishing positions that year and notably led the Cup field with an 8.8 average starting spot.
 Kahne’s four poles were ranked tied for first among Cup drivers, while his 19 top-10 results matched 2006 as a personal best for him.

 Off the track, Kahne fuses his racing interests with his entrepreneurial passion and runs Kasey Kahne Racing.
-The Mooresville, N.C.-based company was formed in 2005 and employs more than 20 people dedicated to sprint car racing.
+The Mooresville, North Carolina, company was formed in 2005 and employs more than 20 people dedicated to sprint car racing.
 KKR fields entries in the World of Outlaws sprint car series for Daryn Pittman, Cody Darrah and Brad Sweet.
-In 2013, KKR’s No. 9 Sprint Car team driven by Pittman won the World of Outlaws Sprint Car Series championship making Kahne a first-time champion team owner.
-This is the first championship for Kahne and his KKR organization.
+In 2013, KKR’s No. 9 Sprint Car team driven by Pittman won the World of Outlaws Sprint Car Series championship, making Kahne a first-time champion team owner.